 You wander from one place to another, not knowing what it is you really and truly want, and satisfy yourself with instant gratification.

 And when you add your inner voice to this equation, things get more complicated.
-Why do you think most people are not good at being patient and waiting?
-It’s probably because their inner voice is constantly making them doubt everything, and making them question the whole point of being patient.
-It’s always speaking to your mind, which then leads to a constant state of worry, this constant mental questioning leads you to overthink and also leads you to come up with theories about why you SHOULD NOT wait.
+Why do you think most people are not good at being patient?
+Your inner voice is constantly speaking to you, which then leads to a perpetual state of worry, leading to overthinking and coming up with theories about why you SHOULD NOT wait.

-It’s a vicious cycle, and no wonder you like most people get addicted to it with time.
+It’s a vicious cycle, and no wonder you get addicted to it.
 So, how do you get out of these mental traps, which are self-imposed for the most part?
-Maybe a Buddhist story can help you to get an answer to that.
+Maybe this Buddhist story about patience can help you to get an answer to that.

-A Remarkable Buddhist Story About The Virtue Of Patience, And Mental Peace
+A Remarkable Buddhist Story About Patience, And Mental Peace

 Buddha along with his disciples had embarked on a journey, in which they had to cross numerous cities and territories to reach their destination.